Gakster (GAK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Gakster Historical Price

-According to the latest data gathered on Gakster live price page, the current price of Gakster is 0USD.
-The circulating supply of Gakster(GAK) is 999.98M GAK , giving it a market capitalization of $34.98K.
+According to the latest data gathered on Gakster live price page, the current price of Gakster is 0.00002276USD.
+The circulating supply of Gakster(GAK) is 999.98M GAK , giving it a market capitalization of $22.76K.

 The Gakster Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GAK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.